Tranquillo Cremona: Working methods and technique

-Cremona differed from many of his contemporaries also in his choice of subject-matter, which relates to his style and technique.
-He produced virtually no landscapes (unlike Ranzoni); relatively few works inspired by religious, mythological, historial or literary themes; a very large number of portraits (characteristic of all the Scapigliati artists); and many figure studies, especially among his watercolors.
-Common to his portraits and figure studies (and perhaps also deriving from his watercolor technique) was Cremona’s elimination of all irrelevant detail.
+Cremona differed from many of his contemporaries also in his choice of subject matter, which relates to his style and technique.
+He produced virtually no landscapes (unlike Ranzoni); relatively few works inspired by religious, mythological, historial or literary themes; a very large number of portraits (characteristic of all the Scapigliati artists); and many figure studies, especially among his watercolours.
+Common to his portraits and figure studies (and perhaps also deriving from his watercolour technique) was Cremona’s elimination of all irrelevant detail.
 His barren backgrounds and surroundings, so completely at variance with those of Mosè Bianchi or the Induno brothers, are rendered by large areas of luminous colour that force the viewer to concentrate on the psychological content of the picture.
 Cremona probably limited his subject-matter in order to focus more closely on the qualities of the light reflected by his sitters.

 The nature of the artistic relationship between Cremona and Ranzoni and the extent to which one influenced the other are unclear.
 The two artists were intimate friends and at one stage even shared a studio; both were closely connected with the literary–musical set of the Scapigliati; and their work displays many similarities in approach.
 Cremona is known to have proclaimed Ranzoni as his real master on more than one occasion, but the situation was probably far more complex; at the very least, a continuous exchange of ideas must have existed.